Isa Bey Hajinski: Later life

-After the death of Isa Bey Hajinski in January 1919 for just over a year, his sons emigrated to France.
+After the death of Isa Bey Hajinski on January 22, 1919 for just over a year, his sons emigrated to France.
 The fate of Sadikh bey and Ahmad bey is unknown, except Ali Bey.
 The youngest son returned to Baku after World War II and then arrested.
 15-year-old Zibeyda khanim and her mother, Kheyransa khanim lived in poverty after the death of Isa Bey.